hope205/linkedin_scraper/article.md

 ## Prerequisites

-Let's start by installing Crawlee for Python with this command:
+Let's start by creating a new Crawlee for Python project with this command:

 ```